Imdavyking/Polkalend/README.md

 ### Known Issues & Troubleshooting

 - **WebSocket Compatibility (Brave Browser):**
-  WebSocket connections do not function reliably on Brave due to its aggressive security and privacy settings.
-Switching to Chrome or another browser resolves the issue.
+  WebSocket connections may not function reliably in the **Brave browser** due to strict security settings.
+Switching to **Chrome** or another browser resolves the issue.

-- **Contract Event Emission with `ink!` v6:**
+- **Contract Event Emission Issue on `ink! v6` Playground:**
-  Emitting events in `ink!` v6 can lead to the following error:
+  When deploying contracts via the [ink! v6 Alpha Playground](https://inkv6alpha.netlify.app/), attempting to emit events results in the following error:

   ```
   CodeRejected: The contract failed to compile or is missing the correct entry points.
   A more detailed error can be found on the node console if debug messages are enabled by supplying -lruntime::revive=debug
   ```

-  This typically occurs when the contract does not meet the runtime’s expectations for event handling or entry point structure.
-As a result:

-  - Event indexing with tools like **SubQuery** becomes unreliable.
-  - GraphQL-based querying of contract events is not currently feasible.
+  This error typically occurs because:

+  - The emitted event isn't recognized by the runtime.
+  - The contract does not meet expected structure or metadata for `ink! v6`.

+  **Impact:**
+  Due to this limitation, tools like **SubQuery** cannot reliably index contract events, making it difficult to query them using GraphQL.

+---

+Would you like me to include instructions for running a local node with `ink!` for debugging?

 ## **License**